 Reality Check: Playing with Power (Without the Price Tag)

-While collectors hunt for these million-dollar artifacts, smart players know the game is meant to be played.
-You don't need a second mortgage to experience a Black Lotus in your Cube draft or Commander night.
+While collectors hunt for million-dollar artifacts, smart players know the game is meant to be played.
+You don't need a second mortgage to experience a Black Lotus in your Commander night.

 What Makes a Magic Card Worth Millions?
 The 5 Pillars of Value